Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Boss_Bars.md

 config + handle pattern.

 This is useful when you want one place to configure a bar and then reuse it across multiple gameplay functions.

+`BossBarConfig` stores the initial registration settings, while `BossBarHandle` exposes the runtime commands you call from functions.

 ## Registering a boss bar